Complexity Classification in Infinite-Domain Constraint Satisfaction: Endomorphisms

-\begin{proof}[Proof of Proposition~\ref{prop:polys}] Suppose $E$ does not have a primitive positive definition in $\bB$.
-We have that $E$ consists of just one orbit of pairs in $(\mV;E)$, and thus, since $\Aut(\bB)\supseteq\Aut((\mV;E))$, also in $\bB$.
-Hence, Lemma~\ref{lem:small-arity} shows the existence of an endomorphism $e$ of $\bB$ that violates $E$.

-Theorem~\ref{thm:g-endos} states that either all endomorphisms of $\bB$ are generated by its automorphisms, or $\bB$ has a constant endomorphism, or the endomorphism $e_E$, or the endomorphism $e_N$.
-If $\bB$ has a constant endomorphism we are in Case~(a) and done.
-If $\bB$ has the endomorphisms $e_E$ or $e_N$, then we are in Case~(b) since $e_E[\mV]$ and $e_N[\mV]$ induce structures in $(\mV;E)$ which are invariant under all permutations of their domain.
+\begin{proof}[Proof of Proposition~\ref{prop:endos}] Theorem~\ref{thm:g-endos} states that $\bB$ has a constant endomorphism, or the endomorphism $e_E$, or the endomorphism $e_N$, or all endomorphisms of $\bB$ are generated by its automorphisms.
+If $\bB$ has a constant endomorphism we are in Case~(b) and done.
+If $\bB$ has the endomorphisms $e_E$ or $e_N$, then we are in Case~(c) since $e_E[\mV]$ and $e_N[\mV]$ induce structures in $(\mV;E)$ which are invariant under all permutations of their domain.
 So assume in the following that $\bB$ has neither $e_E$, nor $e_N$, nor a constant as an endomorphism, and that all endomorphisms of $\bB$ are generated by $\Aut(\bB)$.
-This implies that $\Aut(\bB)$ does not equal $\Aut((\mV;E))$, and hence it contains either $-$ or $\sw$, by Theorem~\ref{thm:reducts}.

-Suppose that $\Aut(\bB)$ contains $-$.
-If the relation $P^{(3)}$ is primitive positive definable in $\bB$, then $\Csp(\bB)$ is NP-complete by Proposition~\ref{prop:s-hard} and Lemma~\ref{lem:pp-reduce}, and we are in Case~(c).
-Otherwise, since the relation $P^{(3)}$ consists of only one orbit of triples in $\bB$ and by Lemma~\ref{lem:small-arity}, there exists an endomorphism $e_1$ of $\bB$ that violates $P^{(3)}$.
-Since $e_1$ is generated by $\Aut(\bB)$, there is also an automorphism of $\bB$ that violates $P^{(3)}$, and hence also $R^{(4)}$ by Proposition~\ref{prop:s312}.
-Thus, Theorem~\ref{thm:reducts} shows that $\Aut(\bB)$ contains $\sw$.

-We can thus henceforth assume that $\Aut(\bB)$ contains $\sw$.
-Then the relation $T$ consists of just one orbit of 4-tuples with respect to $\bB$, by Lemma~\ref{lem:TjustONeOrbit}.
-If the relation $T$ is primitive positive definable, then we are in Case~(c) and $\Csp(\bB)$ is NP-hard by Lemma~\ref{lem:pp-reduce} and Proposition~\ref{prop:t-hard}.
-Otherwise, since $T$ consists of one orbit in $\bB$, Lemma~\ref{lem:small-arity} implies that there is an endomorphism $e_2$ of $\bB$ that violates $T$.
-Since $e_2$ is generated by $\Aut(\bB)$, there is an automorphism of $\bB$ violating $T$, and thus by Proposition~\ref{prop:p-hard} there is an automorphism of $\bB$ violating $R^{(5)}$.
-It then follows from Theorem~\ref{thm:reducts} that $\Aut(\bB)$ contains all permutations, bringing us back into Case~(b).
+The statement now follow from Theorem~\ref{thm:reducts}. \end{proof}